 4. Memento (2000)

 Was it all a side effect of Leonard Shelby’s amnesia?
 How did he remember the rape and murder of his wife?
 Is Sammy’s story really his own?
 Did Leonard kill his wife?
 There are several possibilities and we can just count them one by one.
-The renowned critic Roger Ebert remarked after watching ‘Memento’, “Confusion is the state we are intended to be in”.
+The renowned critic Roger Ebert remarked after watching ‘Memento’: “Confusion is the state we are intended to be in”.
 Truly, we can start peeling the layers but there is no certainty whether we would come across the pulp anytime soon.
-It is one of the most remarkably told revenge stories of all time.
+It is one of the most beautifully told revenge stories of all time.